 How does two-factor authentication work?

 The additional security check normally appears after the user has submitted their username and password.
 Once the system checks that the account exists, it will then ask the user to perform an additional action.

 Getting through a second layer of security can be the slowest part of signing into a service, however, it's an effective way of sifting out those trying to brute force their way into an account.

 Is two-factor authentication safe?

-Authentication via text message is vulnerable to interception and spoofing by hackers, particularly if they can hijack an account that supports a person's mobile number.
+For example, authentication via text message is vulnerable to interception and spoofing by hackers, particularly if they can hijack an account that supports a person's mobile number.
 Various account recovery processes for lost passwords can also be harnessed by hackers to work around two-factor authentication.

 And sophisticated malware that has infected computers and mobile devices can redirect authentication messages and prompts to a device belonging to a hacker, rather than the legitimate account holder, thereby working within but also around two-factor authentication.

 On the flip side, two-factor authentication reliant on SMS is probably best avoided if you are running an enterprise with a treasure trove of data.

-While two-factor authentication may not be quite the security silver bullet it was once expected to be, it's still an important area of security and access control to keep in mind when procuring and setting up services for your business or personal life, because the more hurdles you can put in the hackers way, the less likely they are to target you.
+While 2FA may not be quite the security silver bullet it was once expected to be, it's still an important area of security and access control to keep in mind when procuring and setting up services for your business or personal life, because the more hurdles you can put in the hackers' way, the less likely they are to target you.